Start points

 Go to jackets first for structure

-Jackets change the whole direction of an outfit faster than almost anything else, so it helps to keep them separated from basics.
+Jackets change the direction of an outfit quickly, so it helps to keep them separate from basics.
+Compare collar shape, shoulder structure, length, and whether the photos show the piece open and closed when possible.

 Go to sweaters first when you want texture